-The interest rate gap analysis presents a comparison of interest-sensitive assets and liabilities in defined time segments as of December 31, 2022.
-The interest rate gap analysis is a static indicator, which does not reflect the dynamics of balance sheet, cash flows, interest rate and spread changes and financial instrument optionality, and may not necessarily indicate the sensitivity of net interest income in a changing interest rate environment.
+The interest rate gap analysis presents a comparison of interest-sensitive assets and liabilities in defined time segments as of December 31, 2023.
+The amount of assets or liabilities shown in the following table was determined based on the earlier of repricing date, contractual maturity or anticipated loan prepayment date, or projected exercise date on callable The interest rate gap analysis is a static debt. indicator, which does not reflect the dynamics of balance sheet, cash flows, interest rate and spread changes and financial instrument optionality, and may not necessarily indicate the sensitivity of net interest income in a changing interest rate environment.
 Within the gap analysis, gaps are created when an institution uses its capital to fund assets.
+Capital serves as an interest-free source of funding for the balance sheet and thus requires the Banks and Associations to make decisions about the maturity mix of assets funded by it.
+Using capital to fund shortterm assets results in increased volatility of net interest income, whereas using capital to fund long-term assets results in increased volatility in the market value of equity.
 Capital reduces the amount of debt that otherwise would be required to fund a certain level of assets.
 The quantity of earning assets will exceed the quantity of interest-bearing liabilities in any repricing interval where capital provides part of the funding.